Stratification theorems for exponential sums in families: Algebraically uniform stratification, I

 \begin{lemma} We have

 \end{lemma}

 \begin{proof} The key point here is to have the correct shift.
-To check it, note that by the Künneth formula, it suffices to consider the case $n=1$ and to prove that (in more traditional sheaf notation)
+To check it, note that by the Künneth formula (see, e.g.,~\cite[Cor.\,7.4.9]{lei-fu}), and by an elementary translation which allows us to assume that~$\eta=0$, it suffices to consider the case $n=1$ and to prove that (in more traditional sheaf notation)

 where $p\colon \Aa^1\times \Aa^1\to \Aa^1$ is the second projection and $\delta_0$ coincides with the skyscaper sheaf at~$0\in\Aa^1$.
 This can be checked directly by computing cohomology, but this can be remembered and recovered as follows: the left-hand side is, up to shift, the Fourier transform of the trivial sheaf on~$\Aa^1$.
-We know that the result is a shift of $\delta_0$, and to check which is the right normalization, we use the fact that the Fourier transform of a perverse sheaf is perverse.
+We know that the result is a shift of $\delta_0$, and to check which is the right normalization, we use the fact that the Fourier transform of a perverse sheaf is perverse (see~\cite[Th.\,1.3.2.3]{laumon}).
 In this case, this means that $\ft_{\psi}\bQl[1]$ is perverse, hence we must have

 which implies~(\ref{eq-ft-delta}). \end{proof}

 Inserting this result in the previous computation, we get

 If we transcribe this back in the classical notation, this concludes the proof of Lemma~\ref{lm-sheaf}.